Kirsten West: Godmother of Southern Rock

 It’s easy to romanticize Macon’s past.
 Kirsten chose to help shape its future, surviving literal and metaphorical ghosts.
 Through it all, she never stopped showing up.
 Because of her efforts, Macon is once again a gathering place for music lovers.

 She’s lived many lives: At a desk on mahogany row, behind the curtain, inside the Big House’s renovation, at the printing press, beside the tour bus, and across the gallery desk.
-Through every incarnation, Kirsten listened to her own inner voice — the one that told her to go to Hollywood, answer the classified ad, buy the house, open the gallery.
+Through every incarnation, Kirsten listened to her inner voice — the one that told her to go to Hollywood, answer the classified ad, buy the house, open the gallery.
 And she’s still listening at 79.

 In the early years of the Big House, she wrote: